 - CX Summit.
 Head online to learn how recent crises and current challenges are shaping the new world.
 The Summit focuses on various challenges that CX professionals have to face.

 Customer service examples

 Customer service examples are real-life situations where companies or people have done a really good job helping customers.
-These examples show what good customer service looks like and give ideas for how to do a good job in support.
+These examples show what good (or really bad) customer service looks like and give ideas for how to do a good job in support.

 Customer service software